View Document Text

 registered to transact securities trades for a client.
 A Series 6 qualification

-permits a Rep to trade only mutual funds and variable annuities.
-A Series
+permits a Rep to trade mutual funds and variable annuities.
+A Series 7

-7 qualification permits a Rep to trade general securities and options as
+qualification permits a Rep to trade individual equities (stocks, bonds),

 - 19 -